 Alexander Kolker’s Life Saving Optimization

 Alexander Kolker recently provided a formula to reduce the mortality rate experienced during a pandemic.
 In a published peer review article, in Critical Care Medicine magazine, he demonstrated how to increase survival by almost 25% during a severe pandemic.
 Alex proposes using a specific triage algorithm.
-Alex’s research is the first time that a specific triage scheme has been designed using simulation and optimization to find the optimal survival rate.
+Alex’s research is the first time that a particular triage scheme has been designed using simulation and optimization to find the optimal survival rate.

 Flowchart showing the decision structure used to save lives during a severe pandemic.